 ‘As compelling as a fairytale—beautiful, shocking and profound.’

-‘Lloyd Jones brings to life the transformative power of fiction…This is a beautiful book, It is tender, multi-layered and redemptive’
+‘Lloyd Jones brings to life the transformative power of fiction … The experience of reading in this book is tangible …This is a beautiful book, It is tender, multi-layered and redemptive’